antirez/sds/README.md

 Concatenating strings to other strings is likely the operation you will end using the most with a dynamic C string library.
-SDS provides different functions to do concatenate to existing strings:
+SDS provides different functions to concatenate strings to existing strings.

     sds sdscatlen(sds s, const void *t, size_t len);
     sds sdscat(sds s, const char *t);